 During the first year there was a heavy workload to bear but the Association's membership grew steadily and in August of 1976 MBOTMA was incorporated as a non-profit corporation in Minnesota.
 During the first three years membership grew to over 400 and many events were put on to try to raise money for the fledgling organization.

 The organization introduced its first three-day festival at Wildwood Campground in Taylor's Falls (MN) in August 1980.
 This event would eventually become the Minnesota Bluegrass & Old-Time Music Festival, now located near St Cloud (MN).
-Its 25th anniversary edition has been nominated as “Event of the Year” by the International Bluegrass Music Association (IBMA).
 1980 was also the same year MBOTMA held the very first Buy, Sell, Swap Meet, which would develop into today’s Winter Bluegrass Weekend: A Festival of Bluegrass & Old-Time Music & Dance, held annually the first weekend in March at the Radisson Hotel & Conference Center in Plymouth (MN).

 In 1988, the MBOTMA Festival moved to Camp in the Woods Resort, near Zimmerman (MN).
 By the second year at this location volunteers had constructed a permanent stage facility that they were proud of, and over the years countless bands enjoyed performing there to capacity audiences.
 The Minnesota Homegrown Kickoff Music Festival was started in June 1993 at the same venue and provided a format for MBOTMA Member Bands to show off their talent.
 This festival also flourished, but in 2001 Camp In The Woods was sold to a housing developer, the stage that the volunteers had worked so hard on needed to be abandoned, and a larger location with a long-range future was sought.

-With a current membership of about 1,000, MBOTMA marked its 30th anniversary in 2005.
-Its four major festivals are well established, along with the Lonely Pines Concert Series, the Bluegrass Minnesota Concert Series and many other special events.
-Its monthly publication Inside Bluegrass has been voted “Best Newsletter” by the Society for the Preservation of Bluegrass Music in America (SPBGMA) for the last two years.
-The Minnesota Bluegrass & Old-Time Music Festival was nominated "Event of the Year" by the International Bluegrass Music Association in 2005 AND 2007.
-And bluegrass and old-time music has never been better here in Minnesota and the Upper Midwest!
+With a current membership of about 1,000, MBOTMA marked its 40th anniversary in 2015.
+Its monthly publication Minnesota Bluegrass has been voted “Best Newsletter” by the Society for the Preservation of Bluegrass Music in America (SPBGMA) twice.
+The International Bluegrass Music Association nominated the Minnesota Bluegrass & Old-Time Music Festival “Event of the Year” in 2005, 2007, 2009, and 2014 -- and bluegrass and old-time music has never been better here in Minnesota and the Upper Midwest!